na4zagin3/satyrographos/README.md

 [日本語版 README はこちら](https://github.com/na4zagin3/satyrographos/blob/master/README-ja.md)

 A package manager for [SATySFi](https://github.com/gfngfn/SATySFi).
+Here is the package list: [satyrographos-packages](https://satyrographos-packages.netlify.app/) (thanks to @matsud224).

 _WARNING: Some command line interfaces are EXPERIMENTAL and subject to change and removal at any time without prior notice._